NicolasFlamel1/MWC-Pay/README.md

 * `-p, --private_port`: Sets the port for the private server to listen at (default: `9010`)
 * `-c, --private_certificate`: Sets the TLS certificate file for the private server
 * `-k, --private_key`: Sets the TLS private key file for the private server
+* `-A, --private_api_key`: Sets an API key that the private server will require all requests to contain
 * `-e, --public_address`: Sets the address for the public server to listen at (default: `0.0.0.0`)
 * `-o, --public_port`: Sets the port for the public server to listen at (default: `9011`)
 * `-t, --public_certificate`: Sets the TLS certificate file for the public server